About Becky

 Clinical Psychologist and Facilitator

-Becky is a climate-aware practitioner, working with the Climate Psychology Alliance to facilitate Climate Cafes and as a Good Grief Network certified Flow Facilitator.
-She is passionate about providing spaces in which the grief of the climate predicament and the intersecting issues can be shared and participants resourced in community.
+Becky is a climate-aware practitioner, working for Good Grief Network as a certified Flow Facilitator and Facilitation Co-Ordinator.
+Additionally she facilitates Climate Psychology Alliance Climate Cafes.
+She is passionate about providing spaces in which the grief of the global poly-crisis can be shared and participants resourced in community.

-Qualifying as a clinical psychologist in 2006, Becky worked for the NHS in health psychology with people who have long term pain, chronic illness and skin conditions for eight years, delivering group and individual interventions.
+Qualifying as a clinical psychologist in 2006, Becky worked for the NHS in health psychology with people who have long term pain, chronic illness and skin conditions for eleven years, delivering group and individual interventions.
 In 2011, she started working in private practice, seeing people from a range of backgrounds and with a range of concerns.
 This included long term health conditions, appearance concerns, anxiety, depression, post-traumatic stress, relationship difficulties and more.
 She used an integrative therapeutic approach, drawing on relational mindfulness and compassion focussed approaches, as well as teaching mindfulness skills to groups of people accessing primary care services.
-She has also provided personal-injury expert witness reports for the court and taught psychological approaches to groups of health professionals, both independently and as an Association of Psychological Therapies tutor.
+She has also provided personal-injury expert witness reports for the court and taught psychological approaches to groups of health professionals.

 Publications